M142 HIMARS: Ukraine

 On 1 June 2022, the US announced that it would be supplying four HIMARS to Ukraine with M31 GMLRS unitary rockets.
 On 23 June, the first HIMARS arrived in Ukraine, according to Ukrainian Defense Minister Oleksii Reznikov.
 On 25 June 2022, Ukraine started deploying the system against Russian forces during the 2022 Russian invasion of Ukraine.
 According to the Commander-in-Chief of the Armed Forces of Ukraine, Valeriy Zaluzhnyi, "Artillerymen of the Armed Forces of Ukraine hit ... military targets of the enemy on our, Ukrainian, territory".
 The Ukrainian military stated that this first strike, on a Russian base in Izyum, killed over 40 soldiers.
 The day before, a second batch of four was announced to be delivered in mid-July.

 On 1 July, a US defense official told reporters that Ukraine had been using the system to destroy Russian command posts: "selecting targets and then accurately hitting them ... degrading Russian capability".
 On 18 July, Zaluzhnyi said: "An important factor contributing to our retention of defensive lines and positions is the timely arrival of M142 HIMARS, which deliver surgical strikes on enemy control posts, ammunition and fuel storage depots."

 Another four HIMARS were announced for delivery on 8 July, the delivery spacing driven by the weeks-long process to train Ukrainian troops on how to use the platform.
-To avoid escalating the conflict, US restricted Ukraine from firing HIMARS rockets into Russian territory.
-For the same reason, the US has not provided Ukraine with the longer-range ATACMS missile, which could easily engage targets inside of Russia.
+To avoid escalating the conflict, the US restricted Ukraine from using HIMARS to attack targets on Russian territory.
+For the same reason, the US had not provided Ukraine with the longer-range ATACMS missile, which could easily engage targets inside of Russia.

 A fourth batch of four was announced on 20 July, bringing the total number of HIMARS committed to Ukraine to 16.
 Ukrainian Defense Minister Reznikov stated that the country needed "at least 100" of the system and that by that point, eight systems had destroyed 30 command stations and ammunition storage facilities, decreasing the intensity of Russian shelling and slowing their advance.
 In that announcement, it was revealed that the number delivered had reached 12 launchers.
 That number had increased to 16 by 1 August.